cdeanj/nextflow-tychus/tychus-docs/options.rst

    ./nextflow run alignment.nf --read_pairs /tutorial/raw_sequence_data/_R{1,2}.fastq

-3. **genome** - Location of the FASTA formatted reference database.
+4. **genome** - Location of the FASTA formatted reference database.

  - Default reference is a Listeria *monocytogenes* database which can be found in the tutorial/genome_reference/ directory.
- - Required parameter.
+ - Optional parameter.

 .. code-block:: console

    ./nextflow run alignment.nf --genome /tutorial/genome_reference/listeriadb.fa

-4. **amr_db** - Location of the FASTA formatted antimicrobial resistance database.
+5. **amr_db** - Location of the FASTA formatted antimicrobial resistance database.

  - Default AMR database is the newly published MEGARes database, which can be found in the tutorial/amr_reference/ directory.
- - Required parameter.
+ - Optional parameter.

 .. code-block:: console

    ./nextflow run alignment.nf --amr_db /tutorial/amr_reference/megaresdb.fa

-5. **vf_db** - Location of the FASTA formatted virulence factor database.
+6. **vf_db** - Location of the FASTA formatted virulence factor database.

  - Defaults to a custom curated virulence factor database, which can be found in the tutorial/virulence_reference/ directory.
- - Required parameter.
+ - Optional parameter.

 .. code-block:: console

    ./nextflow run alignment.nf --vf_db /tutorial/virulence_reference/virulencedb.fa

-6. **plasmid_db** - Location of the FASTA formatted plasmid database.
+7. **plasmid_db** - Location of the FASTA formatted plasmid database.

  - Defaults to a custom curated plasmid database, which can be found in the tutorial/plasmid_reference/ directory.
- - Required parameter.
+ - Optional parameter.

 .. code-block:: console

    ./nextflow run alignment.nf --plasmid_db /tutorial/plasmid_reference/plasmiddb.fa

-7. **threads** - The number of threads to use for each process.
+8. **threads** - The number of threads to use for each process.

  - Any number of threads can be used.
  - Defaults to 1.